Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - he suggests that the temple can only be entered if someone in the party somehow meets a set of conditions, and is connected to whatever lies within.

-While talking, Semyon suddenly interrupts himself and tells the party that he received a message from one of his informants that something seems to be going on in [the next area] that has something to do with the Concepts and that
+While talking, Semyon suddenly interrupts himself and tells the party that he received a message from one of his informants that something seems to be going on in the Mountains that has something to do with the Concepts and that they need to
 # End arc

 in the second arc, the campaign will be more mission focused and have clearer structure.